ibm-cloud-docs/vmwaresolutions/services/hcx_ordering.md

 # Ordering VMware HCX
 {: #hcx_ordering}

-You can order the VMware HCX service while ordering a new VMware vCenter Server with the service included or by adding the service to your existing instance.
+You can order the VMware HCX service as part of your new VMware vCenter Server order or you can add the service to your existing instance.

 A 12-month commitment is required when you order the VMware HCX service.
 Your account continues to be charged for the HCX components if you delete a host or cluster before the end of the 12-month commitment period.
 {:important}